rattlesnakey/LLM-Pipeline-Toolkit/README.md

 **Docker**

-I Have pack up an docker image, which get pull from docker hub
+I Have pack up an docker image, which can get pull from docker hub

 ```shell
 docker pull hengyuan/llm:v4